kitsamho/General-Assembly_DSI-Capstone-Project/README.md

 Once I’ve scraped, cleaned and integrated all these data streams into a final .csv file, I can then begin to look at analyzing and start building some models.

 The project in its current state splits into seven stages and for ease of reading I’ve split this across seven notebooks.
-For those that want a quick overview of the project I would recommend exploring the '0_Summary & Technical Reporting', for those who want something less technical - I have created a powerpoint slideshow talking through the project in '6_Presentation'
+For those that want a quick overview of the project I would recommend exploring the [0_Summary & Technical Reporting](https://github.com/kitsamho/General-Assembly_DSI-Capstone-Project/blob/master/0_Summary%20%26%20Technical%20Reporting/Summary%20%26%20Technical%20Reporting.ipynb), for those who want something less technical - I have created a powerpoint slideshow talking through the project in '6_Presentation'

 0_Summary & Technical Reporting